Supply Chain Risk

 Why does the RBNZ care about AI vendor concentration?

 New Zealand's financial sector is served by a small number of global AI and cloud providers.
 When multiple banks, insurers, and fund managers depend on the same underlying AI platforms, a single provider failure could disrupt the entire sector simultaneously.
 The RBNZ views this as a systemic risk requiring board-level oversight, contingency planning, and ongoing monitoring of concentration levels.
+This concern was highlighted in the RBNZ's financial stability analysis and reflects the reality of New Zealand's compact financial market.

-How do Treaty obligations apply when a global vendor processes Maori data through their AI systems?
+How do Treaty of Waitangi obligations apply when a global vendor processes Māori data through their AI systems?

-Treaty of Waitangi principles of partnership, participation, and protection extend to how Maori data is collected, processed, and stored by third parties.
-When a vendor's AI system processes data that includes whakapapa, health, or cultural information about Maori, your organisation must ensure the vendor understands and respects Maori data sovereignty.
+Te Tiriti o Waitangi principles of partnership, participation, and protection extend to how Māori data is collected, processed, and stored by third parties.
+When a vendor's AI system processes data that includes whakapapa, health, or cultural information about Māori, your organisation must ensure the vendor understands and respects Māori data sovereignty.
 This includes assessing whether the vendor's data handling aligns with Te Mana Raraunga principles and whether appropriate consent mechanisms exist.
+No other jurisdiction requires this level of cultural consideration in vendor governance.
+It is unique to Aotearoa New Zealand.

 What does an exit strategy look like for a critical AI vendor?